What was the last banner ad you clicked on?

 Don’t worry, you haven’t got a memory like a sieve.

 Your memory didn’t even get a chance to recall it, because like the huge majority of internet users, you suffer from ad blindness.

 Here’s a classic webpage, that’s been riddled with banner ads:

-Our attention is automatically fixed on the value of the page (the content), whist we completely ignore page surroundings like banner ads (because we have memorised its lack of value).
+Our attention is automatically fixed on the value of the page (the content), whilst we completely ignore page surroundings like banner ads (because we have memorised its lack of value).

 This automatic ignorance is called ad blindness.